mathigon/textbooks/content/exponentials/content.md

 ::: column.grow

-This means that the Pharaoh died approximately 3600 years ago, at the beginning of the _New Kingdom_ in Egyptian history, which marked the peak of its power.
-All we needed was a tiny piece of skin tissue, as well as mathematics! some more text some more text some more text
+This means that the Pharaoh died approximately 3510 years ago, or in [[1490 ± 10]] BC.
+This time period was the beginning of the _New Kingdom_ in Egyptian history: a “golden age” which marked the peak of Egypt’s power.
+And all we needed was a tiny piece of skin tissue, together with clever mathematics!

 :::